 Education is critical for the safe and successful future of the Karen people, however resources and funding are extremely limited and diminishing.
 Even basic school materials are in limited supply or even unavailable for many children.
-No less than 100% of your donation to Project KARE is used to purchase educational materials and resources for Karen students and teachers at Mae Ra Moe Refugee Camp and Karen State.
+No less than 100% of your donation to Project KARE is used to purchase educational materials and resources for Karen students and teachers in Karen State.

 More information available at: